 Enjoy your whole-grain cereal with low-fat or fat-free milk.
 Choose whole-grain waffles with fresh fruit instead of pancakes.
 If you order pancakes, limit the portion size and skip the butter.

 Avoid high-fat granolas, high-saturated fat foods (e.g., sausage and bacon), and baked goods that are high in trans fats (e.g., croissants, biscuits, muffins, Danishes, and donuts).
 Lean Canadian bacon or ham is a better choice than bacon or sausage.

 Amounts of Fat in Typical Fast Food

-There are 10 teaspoons of fat in a fast food meal containing a cheeseburger, French fries, a vanilla shake and an apple pie.
-However, there are only 5 teaspoons of fat in a regular hamburger, side salad with low-fat dressing, 1% milk and a frozen yogurt soft-serve cone.
+There are 10 teaspoons of fat in a fast food meal containing a cheeseburger, French fries, a vanilla shake, and an apple pie.
+However, there are only 5 teaspoons of fat in a regular hamburger, a side salad with low-fat dressing, 1% milk, and a frozen yogurt soft-serve cone.

 Here are some examples of how many teaspoons of fat are found in typical fast foods.

 - small cheeseburger or beef taco: 3 teaspoons*

 - fried chicken sandwich: 5 teaspoons*